 Introduction

 Short-term memory (STM) lies at the heart of cognition.
 It has limited capacity and therefore exerts a profound influence on people’s ability to remember, decide, plan, retrieve, and act.
 The operations and capacity of STM have been studied extensively with various behavioral tasks and neural measurements.
 Behavioral tasks include recognition, recall, cued recall, serial recall, free recall, and continuous monitoring for short-term repeats of earlier items.
 Reviewing the voluminous literature on STM goes well beyond the scope of this article.
 Rather, the present focus is on one method for assessing STM: short-term probe recognition.
 In this paradigm, a short list of items is presented sequentially.
 The lists typically vary in length from one to eight items.
 The items can be letters, numbers, words, pictures, colors, among other choices.
 Following the list a test item (the probe) is presented.
 Test probes selected from the just seen list are termed old items or targets; test items not from that list are termed new items or foils.
-Observers are instructed to indicate whether the test probe was old or new as rapidly as possible without making errors.
+Observers are instructed to indicate whether the test probe was old or new as rapidly as possible without making (very many) errors.
 The results demonstrate one form of limited capacity because accuracy drops and response time (RT) gets longer as the list-length increases.

 The earliest studies of this sort were carried out in such a way (e.g. slow presentations) that rehearsal could have been (and likely was) used during presentation of the list (Sternberg, 1966).
 More recent studies have minimized rehearsal opportunities.
 Typical results (Monsell, 1978; McElree & Dosher, 1989; Nosofsky et al., 2011) show that performance decreases as a test probe’s lag on the study list increases (where lag is defined as the number of items intervening between the item’s presentation on the study list and its test).
 A simple account has item strength dropping as time after presentation increases.
 In addition the lag functions lie more or less lie atop one another for different list lengths, so average performance for longer lists decreases due to the inclusion of items with greater lags.
 We will see later that these results depend on the use of a ‘varied mapping’ procedure (VM): Across trials the same items are continually reused, sometimes as targets and sometimes as foils.